-- Encourage, justify or glorify terrorist violence in furtherance of particular beliefs. - Seek to provoke others to terrorist acts. - Encourage other serious criminal activity or seek to provoke others to serious criminal acts; or - Foster hatred which might lead to inter-community violence in the UK.
+- Encourage other serious criminal activity or seek to provoke others to serious criminal acts: or - Foster hatred which might lead to inter-community violence in the UK.

 There is no such thing as a "typical extremist": those who become involved in extremist actions come from a range of backgrounds and experiences, and most individuals, even those who hold radical views, do not become involved in violent extremist activity.